 The recent implementation of the 'Intellectual Property Rights and Innovation in Africa' project (AfrIPI) - whose GI component is being hosted at ARIPO's premises - creates momentum and an enabling environment for the protection and support of individual GIs in the region.
-More is expected in the coming vears.
+More is expected in the coming years.

-The great majority of countries that do not rely on the OAPI or ARIPO systems of protection register GIs through their national services for intellectual property.
-Except for Algeria (25), Burundi (26), Cabo Verde (27), Djibouti (28), the Democratic Republic of Congo (29), Morocco (30), Tunisia (31) and South Africa (32), who have adopted sui generis systems of protection for their Gls.
-Most of the remaining countries (33) that do not belong to either OAPI or ARIPO protect their GIs through collective and/or certification trade marks.
+The great majority of countries that do not rely on the OAPI or ARIPO systems of protection, register GIs through their national services for intellectual property.
+Except for Algeria (25), Burundi (26), Cabo Verde (27), Djibouti (28), the Democratic Republic of Congo (29), Morocco (30), Tunisia (31) and South Africa (32), who have adopted sui generis systems of protection for their GIs, most of the other countries (33) protect their GIs through collective and/or certification trade marks.

-Like the OAPI countries, few of these countries (Morocco, Tunisia) apply a 'double level of procedure to register Gls' in which there is a task distribution between legal practitioners (IP office) and other specialists sometimes gathered in a state commission (often called "National Committee on GIs").
+Like the OAPI countries, few of these countries (Morocco, Tunisia) apply a 'double level of procedure to register Gls' in which there is a task distribution between legal practitioners (IP office) and other specialists sometimes gathered in a state commission (often called "National Committee on Gls").

-(25) Décret exécutif N° 13-260 du 7 juillet 2013 fixant le système de qualité des produits agricoles ou d'origine agricole.
+(&lt;sup>25) Décret exécutif N° 13-260 du 7 juillet 2013 fixant le système de qualité des produits agricoles ou d'origine agricole.

-(26) Law No 1/13 of 28 July 2009, relating to Industrial Property in Burundi - Ministerial Order No.540/2047 of 24 December 2012, on Procedures for Filing and Registration of Geographical Indications.
+(26) Law No 1/13 of 28 July 2009, relating to Industrial Property in Burundi - Ministerial Order No.540/2047 of 24 December 2012, on Procedures for Filing and Registration of Geographical Indications